idptools/sparrow/README.md

 protein_dictionary is then a dictionary with key/value pairs for the Protein objects. `read_fasta()` accepts the same keyword arguments as [protfasta.read_fasta](https://protfasta.readthedocs.io/en/latest/read_fasta.html) so check that out.

 ### Roadmap
-We'd like to put an initial public version of sparrow out in the late fall of 2021.
-I'd also love to include as many people from the lab on this as possible, so, if you have ideas for analysis please talk to me and we can set up how to build them in (which will probably involve Alex writing a stub] first and then you adding code).

-The plan if for sparrow to contain

-1. 'native' sequence analysis tools (where properties, either average or linear) are computed directly from the sequence.
-Many example of sequence that follow this pattern are currently implemented

-2. Deep-learning based sequence analysis, whereby PARROT-trained networks are read in and used to analyze sequence.
-We haven't yet implemented any of these, but

-### How to add sequence parameter
+An initial public version of SPARROW is released in June 2022 to enable existing tools developed by the Holehouse lab to use this code.
+This version is not meant for those outside the Holehouse lab to take and use (see **Use and distribution** for their own safety!).

+A full public release is planned for Fall of 2022.

 ### Copyright

-Copyright (c) 2020-2021, Alex Holehouse & Ryan Emenecker, built in the Holehouse lab.
+Copyright (c) 2020-2022, Alex Holehouse & Ryan Emenecker, built in the Holehouse lab.
+Currently shared under a CC BY-NC-ND license.

 #### Acknowledgements